sword-of-stabbing/bonelands/anathema.md

 ### CHEATING DEATH

-Anathemists either gain undeath or die in the pursuit.
+Most anathemists either achieve undeath or die in the pursuit.
 Becoming undead makes one a High Anathemist.
 Here are a few common types:

 #### LICH